sys-ronin/rough_docu/the-forever-app.md

 - Portable, hardware‑bound encryption without a TPM
 - The “forever” design properties listed above

-were made public in timestamped GitHub repositories and prior art disclosures starting in February 2026.
+were made public in timestamped GitHub repositories and prior art disclosures starting in April 2026.

 These concepts constitute prior art under 35 U.S.C. § 102(a)(1) and Article 54(2) of the European Patent Convention, as clarified by Enlarged Board of Appeal decision G 1/23 (2 July 2025).
 No party may obtain valid patent claims covering any of these concepts in any jurisdiction.